 Several trulli have been remodeled and made into hotels, B&Bs, or vacation homes.
 We stayed in the trulli village at Grand Hotel La Chiusa di Chietri, a hotel with rooms in trulli as well as traditional hotel rooms, a restaurant and swimming pool about 3 miles outside town.

-In the historic center, Trullimania B&B and Trulli Holiday Resort are highly-rated properties with small apartments in trulli.
-For more simple accommodations, try Hotel Sant Antonio with rooms in the former clergy accommodation of Saint Anthony Church.
+In town, Le Alcove Luxury Resort nei Trulli, Alberobello and Trulli Holiday Resort are highly-rated properties with rooms or small apartments in trulli.
+Hotel Sant Antonio has economical accommodations in the former clergy accommodation of Saint Anthony Church.

 Getting to Alberobello